Consensys/quorum-remix/docs/getting_started.md

 ![private_add](./images/private_add.png)

-11. Add as many peers as you want, then deploy the contract again.
+11. Add as many peers as you want, then deploy the contract again like you did in step 7.

 ![private_multiple](./images/private_multiple.png)